Massachusetts: Government and politics

 The Massachusetts State House is topped with a golden dome, and faces Boston Common on Beacon Hill.

 Massachusetts has a long political history; earlier political structures included the Mayflower Compact of 1620, the separate Massachusetts Bay and Plymouth colonies, and the combined colonial Province of Massachusetts.
 The Massachusetts Constitution was ratified in 1780 while the Revolutionary War was in progress, four years after the Articles of Confederation was drafted, and eight years before the present United States Constitution was ratified on June 21, 1788.
 Drafted by John Adams, the Massachusetts Constitution is the oldest functioning written constitution in continuous effect in the world.
 It has been amended 121 times, most recently in 2022.

 Massachusetts politics since the second half of the 20th century have generally been dominated by the Democratic Party, and the state has a reputation for being the most liberal state in the country.
 In 1974, Elaine Noble became the first openly lesbian or gay candidate elected to a state legislature in US history.
 The state's 12th congressional district elected the first openly gay member of the United States House of Representatives, Gerry Studds, in 1972 and in 2004, Massachusetts became the first state to allow same-sex marriage.

 In 2006, Massachusetts became the first state to approve a law that provided for nearly universal healthcare.
 Massachusetts has a pro-sanctuary city law.
 As of 2024, Massachusetts has a Democratic Governor, two Democratic Senators, and all nine Congressional Representatives are Democrats.
 Massachusetts is a blue state; Ronald Reagan was the last Republican to win the state in 1984.

 In a 2020 study, Massachusetts was ranked as the 11th easiest state for citizens to vote in.

 Government

 Maura Healey (D) is the 73rd Governor of Massachusetts.

 The Government of Massachusetts is divided into three branches: executive, legislative, and judicial.
-The governor of Massachusetts heads the executive branch, while legislative authority vests in a separate but coequal legislature.
-Meanwhile, judicial power is constitutionally guaranteed to the independent judicial branch.
+The governor of Massachusetts heads the executive branch.
+Legislative authority vests in a separate but coequal legislature.
+Judicial power is constitutionally guaranteed to the independent judicial branch.